-For 2014, Mr. Valletta's incentive compensation was comprised of one element equal to 0.05% of adjusted net earnings and other elements expressed as a percentage of base salary, measured against performance goals.
+For 2015, Mr. Valletta's incentive compensation was comprised of one element equal to 0.05% of adjusted net earnings and other elements expressed as a percentage of base salary, measured against performance goals.
 These other elements were structured as follows:

-- · Target of 5%, up to a maximum of 15%, based on Company performance, measured based on achievement of budgeted third party net sales; - · Target (and maximum) of 12.5%, based on Company performance, measured based on the standard variable margin on actual sales; - · Target (and maximum) of 10%, based on Company performance, measured based on the achievement of budgeted free cash; - · Target (and maximum) of 5% based on the achievement of budgeted fixed costs in Mr. Valletta's areas of responsibility; and - · Target (and maximum) of 7.5% for achievement of personal objectives.
+- Target of 5%, up to a maximum of 15%, based on Company performance, measured based on achievement of budgeted third party net sales; - Target (and maximum) of 12.5%, based on Company performance, measured based on the standard variable margin on actual sales; - Target (and maximum) of 10%, based on Company performance, measured based on the achievement of budgeted free cash; - Target (and maximum) of 5% based on the achievement of budgeted fixed costs in Mr. Valletta's areas of responsibility; and - Target (and maximum) of 7.5% for achievement of personal objectives.

 With respect to the third party net sales metric, Mr. Valletta would not be eligible to receive a bonus if actual performance were less than 90% of budget.
 If actual third party net sales were between 90% and 100% of budget, Mr. Valletta would be eligible to receive a bonus with respect to third party net sales, increasing ratably from 0% to 5% of his base salary.
 If actual third party net sales were between 100% and 120% of budget, he would be eligible to receive a bonus with respect to third party net sales, increasing ratably from 5% to 15% of his base salary.
-Mr. Valletta earned a bonus equal to 4.54% of his base salary for 99.08% achievement of this metric.
+Mr. Valletta earned a bonus equal to 1.65% of his base salary for 93.3% achievement of this metric.

 With respect to the standard variable margin metric, Mr. Valletta would be eligible to receive a bonus if actual performance were greater than or equal to the budget.
 To the extent this metric was less than the budget, the determination of an appropriate partial bonus percentage would be made by the Compensation Committee in consultation with the CEO.
 The use of standard variable margin based on actual sales (rather than actual variable margin) allows Mr. Valletta's profitability achievement to be measured independent of production efficiencies/inefficiencies over which he has no control.
-Mr. Valletta earned a bonus equal to 12.5% of his base salary related to this metric.
+Mr. Valletta earned a bonus equal to 6.91% of his base salary related to this metric.

 With respect to the free cash performance metric, Mr. Valletta would be eligible to receive a bonus if actual performance were greater than or equal to the budget.
 To the extent actual free cash was less than the budget, the determination of an appropriate partial bonus percentage would be made by the Compensation Committee in consultation with the CEO.
-Mr. Valletta earned a bonus equal to 10% of his base salary for achievement of this metric.
+Mr. Valletta earned a bonus equal to 3.5% of his base salary for achievement of this metric.

-Mr. Valletta met the fixed costs budget for his areas of responsibility and accordingly earned a bonus equal to 5% of his base salary for achievement of this objective.
+Mr. Valletta met the fixed costs budget for his areas of responsibility and accordingly earned a bonus equal to 5.0% of his base salary for achievement of this objective.

-Mr. Valletta's individual performance goals for 2014 (with related bonus opportunity as a percentage of base salary in parentheses) included: achieving accounts receivable aging targets (1.5%); maintaining consignment inventories at specific inventory turnover target (1.5%); supporting the growth plan, particularly in Asia, including specific performance metrics (3.0%); implementing a new CRM program (1.0%); and participating in a global IT steering committee (0.5%).
+Mr. Valletta's individual performance goals for 2015 (with related bonus opportunity as a percentage of base salary in parentheses) included: supporting the growth plan, particularly in Asia, including specific performance metrics (2.0%); improving efficiency of sales force (2.0%); ensuring customer requirements are met during the MOSFETs production transfer and qualification process (1.5%); achieving accounts receivable aging targets (1.0%); supporting certain new product introductions (0.5%); and maintaining consignment inventories at specific inventory turnover targets (0.5%).
 The achievement of these goals was evaluated and measured in the aggregate, and as a result of his achievement in relation to these goals, Mr. Valletta earned a bonus equal to 5.5% of his base salary.